sanon-dev/django_blog/README.md

 ![diagram](https://user-images.githubusercontent.com/47250909/134819642-e0d11314-4f13-4488-8436-a45cd6e6c8a2.png)
 *A photo of the home page of this blog side by side with the HTML template for page structure (top) and post layout (bottom)*

-Django projects runs under a model-view-controller (MVC) framwork, with a URL launcher serving as the controller which users interact with by clicking through different sections of the site.
+Django projects run under a model-view-controller (MVC) framwork, with a URL launcher serving as the controller which users interact with by clicking through different sections of the site.
 This controller updates class-based models (written in Python), which then update the view seen by users with function-specific HTML/CSS.
-For this site, two internal applications made up the projects - users and blog.
+For this site, two internal applications made up the project - users and blog.
 The former handles all user-related needs and the latter containing all info for the various different blog pages.

 Major class-based views within this project include: